-Sleeping pills owe half their benefits to placebo effect, study findsDecember 18th, 2012 in Medications
+Sleeping pills owe half their benefits to placebo effect, study findsDecember 18, 2012 in Medicine & Health / Medications

 Half of the benefit of taking sleeping pills comes from the placebo effect, according to a major new study published in the British Medical Journal.

 Researchers re-analysed results from more than a dozen clinical trials of the most common type of sleeping tablets, known as Z-drugs (non-benzodiazepine hypnotics).

 These drugs are frequently used in the UK and USA as a short-term treatment for insomnia with almost £25m worth of prescriptions handed out in Britain each year.
 However, some health experts have questioned whether the benefits of Z-drugs justify their side effects, which can include memory loss, fatigue and impaired balance.